 If a student withdraws from one or more courses, but remains enrolled in others, the student is considered to have completed a partial withdrawal.
 The student will receive aid based on the number of courses (and semester hours) in which the student is still enrolled at the end of the drop/add period (generally the first week of the semester.)
 If a student withdraws from one or more classes after this period but remains enrolled in at least one course, most of their financial aid will not change for the semester.
 However, withdrawals may affect the student’s Satisfactory Academic Progress and financial aid eligibility for future semesters.
 Questions about how a partial withdrawal may affect the student’s financial aid eligibility should be directed to the Office of Student Financial Aid.

 Determining the Withdrawal Date for Complete Withdrawal

-A student who officially withdraws from the University will have a withdrawal date determined by either the date the official withdrawal process began or the date the Admissions Office was officially notified of the student’s intent to withdraw.
+A student who officially withdraws from the University will have a withdrawal date determined by either the date the official withdrawal process began or the date the University was officially notified of the student’s intent to withdraw.
 A student who does not officially withdraw will have an unofficial last day of attendance withdrawal date determined by the last date of any documented academically related activity (for example, attends class or submits work).